SirVeggie/comfyui-flow-control/README.md

 ## ComfyUI Dynamic Flow Control

-Supports node caching, dynamic branch blocking/switching, smarter node output reuse
+Supports node caching, dynamic branch blocking/switching, smarter node output reuse.

+Note: No longer compatible with latest version of ComfyUI.

 ### How to use